openandroidinstaller-dev/openandroidinstaller/README.md

 For Windows users, you might need to [install the Universal USB Drivers](https://adb.clockworkmod.com) and other potentially drivers needed for your device.

-### 2. Download the custom ROM image and the TWRP recovery image (& optionally addons)
+### 2. Download the custom ROM image & the TWRP recovery image (& optionally addons)

 Here are the official links for:

   - some custom ROMs:
     - [LineageOS](https://wiki.lineageos.org/devices)
     - [/e/OS](https://doc.e.foundation/devices)